 Thinking About Getting Your APR?

-* The Exam Prep semester is a great opportunity for those interested in pursuing an APR, but not yet ready to undertake the full process, to engage in professional development and gain an understanding of areas assessed in the readiness review and exam.
-It's also a great resource for those who do not hold an undergraduate or graduate degree in PR to gain professional development and network with fellow PR pros while you learn!
+The Spring Study Sessions are also a great opportunity for those not yet ready to undertake the full APR process, to engage in professional development and gain an understanding of areas assessed during the panel presentation or exam.

 To earn an APR, you can also engage in self-study.
-Through this option, you prepare for the readiness review and exam on your own.
+Through this option, you prepare for the panel presentation and exam on your own.
 The APR committee will gladly match you with a mentor to support you as you prepare.
-We'll also coordinate your readiness review panel when you are ready to present.
+We'll also coordinate your panel presentation when you are ready to take that step.

 Learn more about obtaining an APR on the PRSA website here